Josiah4191/coffee-shop-database/README.md

 # Coffee Shop Database

+---

+## Project Overview

 This group project models a coffee shop’s operations using SQL Server.
 It demonstrates database design, normalization, and relational integrity while supporting use cases such as employee scheduling, inventory tracking, and recipe management.

----

-## Project Overview

-The database was designed as part of an academic project to simulate the daily operations of a coffee shop.
-It includes tables for managing employees, shifts, menu items, recipes, and ingredients.

 Goals:
 - Practice SQL schema design and normalization.